Lifetimes in Data Structures

 lives at least as long as any instance ofHighlight

-that uses that data. - If
+that uses that data.
+A struct cannot live longer than the data it references. - If

-), the borrow checker throws an error. - Types with borrowed data force users to hold on to the original data.
+, the borrow checker throws an error. - Types with borrowed data force users to hold on to the original data.
 This can be useful for creating lightweight views, but it generally makes them somewhat harder to use.

 - When possible, make data structures own their data directly.